Jetison333/rotg/current-round-rules.md

 During stage 2 of any round, any player may spend 10 marbles (which disappear) and in return get 1 added to their score during the scoring stage of that round only.

+During stage 2, players may challenge the Game Adminstrator to a game of tak.
+If they win their marble gain during stage 3 is doubled, if they draw or lose their marble gain during stage 3 is 0.

 ### Stage 3 (Scoring stage)

 After stage 2, each player receives 1 point for each player they guessed, and loses 1 point for each player that guessed them.